babylonhealth/orbit-mvi/README.md

 Orbit 2 is a simple scaffolding you can build a Redux/MVI-like architecture around.

-In Orbit 2 we have taken the best features of Orbit 1 and rewritten the rest from scratch.
+In Orbit 2 we have taken the [best features of Orbit 1](history.md) and rewritten the rest from scratch.

-### Powerful and flexible design 🏋️‍♀️ 🤸‍♂️

-- Integrates best practices from our 2+ years of experience with MVI
-- Powered by coroutines
 - Easy to use, type-safe, extensible API

-### Works with any async/stream framework 🔀

 - Coroutine, RxJava (1 2 & 3!) and LiveData operator support

-### Orbit ❤️ Android

-- Subscribe to state and side effects through Flow
 - ViewModel support, along with SavedState!

-### Testing 🤖

 - Unit test framework designed in step with the framework
 - Built-in espresso idling resource support